All Episodes

 Obama knows what he's doing.

-And maybe Hillary too.
+And maybe Hillary, too.

-But the point is, what they want us to believe, they think they're doing is totally ineffective.
+But the point is, what they want us to believe they think they're doing is totally ineffective.

 It doesn't have a prayer of working.

-We induce smart power, and that means empathizing with our enemy, understanding their grievances, like we understand the grievances of homosexuals, like we've understand the grievances of African Americans.
+And that means empathizing with our enemy, understanding their grievances, like we understand the grievances of homosexuals, like we've understand the grievances of African Americans.

 We must learn to understand the grievances of ISIS.